Can I get timeshare release?

 - If you paid any deposits or payments within 14 days of signing, this was illegal.
 If there are other illegal points in the contract, this period is extended to three months.

-All of the above are situations in which compensation and/or return of sums paid is pretty much guaranteed.
+All of the above are situations in which compensation and/or return of sums paid is potentially possible.

 In the case of prematurely taken deposits or payments, the timeshare company may be forced to return double the sum taken to you in compensation.